Wchoi189/AgentQMS/docs_deprecated/DEPLOYMENT_RECOMMENDATIONS.md

 - New implementation code goes in `AgentQMS/agent_tools/`
 - Conventions and templates go in `AgentQMS/conventions/`
 - Agent-facing docs go in `AgentQMS/knowledge/`
-- Project-specific artifacts stay in `PROJECT_ROOT/docs/artifacts/`
+- Project-specific artifacts stay in `PROJECT_ROOT/artifacts/` (or a project-defined location)

 ### 4. Configuration Management
 - Primary config: `.agentqms/settings.yaml`